JosephLai241/The-Struggle/README.md

 - Add, update, and delete job applications from the database.
 - List/search for tracked job applications.
 Each entry is color-coded based on the application status.
+- Conveniently open links to job applications in your browser (given a URL) or document viewer (given a local filepath).
 - Display application insights (ie. How many applications are in progress, how many have been rejected, how many are in pending status, etc.).
 - Group job applications by sprints.